Financial-Times/publish-carousel/README.md

 The Carosuel will run in the Publishing Cluster, which is an Active/Passive environment.
 As a result, the Carousel will also run in an Active/Passive manner, and will be disabled by default in the Passive region.

 The Carousel, however, will **not** be automatically started during a failover scenario, and will remain passive.
-This is to ensure we do not overload the Cluster, which could potentially exacerbate any .
+This is to ensure we do not overload the Cluster, which could potentially exacerbate any problems within the Publishing environment.

+The Carousel uses the etcd key `/ft/config/publish-carousel/enable` to determine whether or not it needs to be in the Active or Passive modes on startup.
+If this toggle changes at any time, the Carousel will shutdown or startup as required.

 # Developers on Windows